Life cycle thinking: Governments

 Government plays a key role in life cycle thinking by establishing policies to regulate environmental impacts.
-By applying life cycle thinking policy makers can set standards that businesses and consumers need to meet.
-They do so by gathering information as a baseline of the environmental impact and use that to set goals based on knowledge from life cycle thinking.
-They can also use trends from supply chains of different businesses they regulate to determine where the biggest influence can be made to majorly reduce the impacts of the businesses.
+By applying life cycle thinking policymakers can set standards that businesses and consumers need to meet.
+They do so by gathering information as a baseline of the environmental impact and using that to set goals based on knowledge from life cycle thinking.
+They can also use trends from the supply chains of different businesses they regulate to determine where the biggest influence can be made to majorly reduce the impacts of the businesses.
 Government sectors can also use life cycle thinking to better educate consumers.
-Requiring labels on products describing the impacts the product has and how to use the products in order to reduce the impact can be an important role for the government.
+Requiring labels on products describing the impacts the product has and how to use the products to reduce the impact can be an important role for the government.
 Regulating supply chains and consumers with policy is motivational as negative reinforcement.
-Life cycle thinking provides a methodology for creating those policies in order to have the most effective and most cost efficient means of reducing environmental impacts.
+Life cycle thinking provides a methodology for creating those policies to most effective and cost efficient means of reducing environmental impacts.

 In policy

 Many consumers, when making decisions on what to buy and what not to buy, consider the environmental impact of the particular product.
-Policy makers recognize this desire, and act to create policy that not only helps consumers do this, but will do so while keeping a growing economy in mind.
+Policymakers recognize this desire and act to create policy that not only helps consumers do this but will do so while keeping a growing economy in mind.

 European policy

 There are many aspects of life cycle thinking incorporated into European policy.
-The Sustainable Consumption and Production Action Plan is a piece of legislation that aims to reduce environmental impact and consumption of resources associated with the complete life cycles of goods and services.
-On July 16, 2008 the European Commission presented this legislation.
-This proposal suggests plans on how to not only reduce the environmental impacts of goods and services, but also encourages the use of more sustainable goods and production technologies.
-This action plan also encourages the European Union to seek out every opportunity to innovate in industry.
+The Sustainable Consumption and Production Action Plan is a piece of legislation that aims to reduce the environmental impact and consumption of resources associated with the complete life cycles of goods and services.
+On July 16, 2008, the European Commission presented this legislation.
+This proposal suggests plans on how to not only reduce the environmental impacts of goods and services but also encourage the use of more sustainable goods and production technologies.
+This action plan also encourages the European Union to seek out every opportunity to innovate in the industry.

-The Integrated Product Policy is another legislative action that Europe has taken in order to facilitate life cycle thinking.
-The Integrated Product Policy seeks to minimize the environmental degradation caused from the manufacturing, use and disposal of all products.
+The Integrated Product Policy is another legislative action that Europe has taken to facilitate life cycle thinking.
+The Integrated Product Policy seeks to minimize the environmental degradation caused by the manufacturing, use, and disposal of all products.
 This legislation looks at all aspects of the product's life cycle and takes action where necessary to reduce.

 The Thematic Strategy on Sustainable Use of Natural Resources was implemented on 21 December 2005 to reduce environmental impacts associated with resource use and to do this in a growing economy.
 The objective can be described as "ensuring that the consumption of resources and their associated impacts do not exceed the carrying capacity of the environment and breaking linkages between economic growth and resource use".